tanmaypanda-14/blog/src/content/blog/configure-tmux-for-productivity.md

   - terminal
   - configuration
 description:
-  A comprehensive guide on setting up and customizing tmux for an optimized terminal workflow.
+  A guide on setting up and customizing tmux for an optimized terminal workflow.
 ---